All Episodes

 So I was at the USNS Comfort, this amazing, I mean, it is so massive.

-This Navy hospital uh ship that came into New York uh this week, and I'm looking at this thing, I'm like blown away, and I met a lot of NYPD officers there.
+This Navy hospital ship that came into New York this week, and I'm looking at this thing, I'm like blown away.

 I love New York police officers.

-Uh are you gonna arrest them all?
+Are you going to arrest them all?

-I trust the MYPD.
+I trust the NYPD.

-I said, Why don't you as their leader say something?
+I said, why don't you as their leader say something?

 He didn't.